karbassi/mastery-curriculum/4_other_objects.md

 ## Creating new objects in the world

 We, too, can send the message `new` to these classes.
 This is how we create new objects.
 A good candidate for trying this out with is the `String` class.
-Recall that an object is a program entity that:

-* Knows something about itself, and
-* Knows how to interact with other objects.

 The `String` class creates objects which:

 * Know about some text, and
-* Know how to interact with other instances of `String`.
+* Know how to interact with other instances of the `String` class.

 > Somewhat frustratingly, we call instances of the `String` class 'strings'.

-For our todo app to work as advertised, we're going to need to store some text.
-We might even want to change that text around – perhaps capitalizing it if the user forgot to do so.
+There are many reasons we might want to store strings of text inside our programs.
+Remember our todo app: we want the user to be able to input text (a 'todo'), and retrieve it later.
+We might also want to manipulate that text: perhaps, to capitalize it if the user keeps forgetting to complete the todo.

 So, we need an object that stores and can manipulate some text.
 What better object than an instance of `String`?

 * _**Assign to the variable `todo_1` a new instance of `String`, with the text `"wash the dog"`.**_
 * _**Send the string referenced by `todo_1` a message to return its text, in uppercase.**_